The Rados Method

 Built on fifteen years, and on the best thinking in the field.

+One person, both sides of the table.
 The method is not invented.
 It is shaped through application and sharpened through study.
 Three pillars.

 Pillar One